 Keeping your metabolic rate up through regular weight training helps keep your muscle tissue up, leading to stronger bone density and a body that is more metabolically active, says Adams.
 And another great thing about strength training is that regardless of what age you start with weight workouts, you can still experience the same type of muscle tissue response at any age.
 Whether you’re 20 years old or 80, you can have the same percentage of increase in muscle mass from strength training.
 You’re never too old to get started!

 Improving bone density and building strong muscle mass go hand in hand, especially for women as they age.
 When you go through menopause and your estrogen levels decrease, your bone density is going to drop.
 And, since women don’t have as much muscle mass as men to start out with, bone density declines earlier in women than men as muscle size and strength decreases.

-Women should do strength training workouts at least two times per week.
-For women who are just exercising for health and not training for a specific sport, Fitness Together recommends a mix of exercises that engage the entire musculature such as push-ups, pull-ups, squats, deadlifts, overhead presses, sit-ups, front/side planks, and some rotational movements like chops, lifts and Russian twists.
+Adams and Ocasio both agree that women should do strength training workouts at least two times per week.
+For women who are just exercising for health and not training for a specific sport, Ocasio recommends a mix of exercises that engage the entire musculature such as push-ups, pull-ups, squats, deadlifts, overhead presses, sit-ups, front/side planks, and some rotational movements like chops, lifts and Russian twists.
 These exercises can all be performed with free weights, medicine balls, cables and bands.